evanx/redex/README.md

 - pop an incoming message from a Redis "producer queue"
 - push each incoming message onto multiple parallel "consumer queues"

-If a consumer is busy, or crashed, its messages are still delivered when it is available, again via its Redis queue.
+If a consumer is busy, or crashed, its messages are still delivered when it is available again, via its Redis queue.

 This process is implemented by composing basic processors as follows:
 - an importer to pop incoming messages from the "producer queue"